ninenox-dev/KotlinLocalization/README.md

    - strings.xml
 ```

-4. If you want setting language any activity extend `AppCompatActivityBase` on it.
+4. In any activity extend `AppCompatActivityBase` on it.

 ```
 class MainActivity : AppCompatActivityBase() {